celso-alexandre/new_gostack_bootcamp/gobarber/backend/README.md

 ## Services scheduling

-**Functional Requisites**
+[ X ] **Functional Requisites**

-- User must be able to list all GoBarber registered providers with at least an schedule available in the next 30 days
+- [ X ] User must be able to list all GoBarber registered providers with at least an schedule available in the next 30 days
-- After selecting a provider, user must be able to list available schedules, for selection
+- [ X ] After selecting a provider, user must be able to list available schedules, for selection
-- User must be able to select an available schedule of a provider
+- [ X ] User must be able to select an available schedule of a provider

 **Non-Functional Requisites**

 - Providers listing must have a cache

-**Business Rules**
+[ X ] **Business Rules**

-- Each schedule must be spaced in 1 hour
+- [ X ] Each schedule must be spaced in 1 hour
-- Schedules must be avaible between 8h a.m. and and 6h p.m.
+- [ X ] Schedules must be avaible between 8h a.m. and and 6h p.m.
 (First starting at 8 a.m., and last one starting at 5 p.m.)
-- User must not be able to schedule in an already taken schedule
+- [ X ] User must not be able to schedule in an already taken schedule
-- User must not be able to schedule in past
+- [ X ] User must not be able to schedule in past
-- A provider must not be able to schedule with itself
+- [ X ] A provider must not be able to schedule with itself

 ## Provider Dashboard